 Risk evaluation compares the identified and analyzed risk against given risk criteria.
 Risk evaluations consider the strength of evidence for all three of the fundamental questions.
 In doing an effective risk assessment, the robustness of the data set is important because it determines the quality of the output.
 Revealing assumptions and reasonable sources of uncertainty will enhance confidence in this output and/or help identify its limitations.

-Uncertainty is due to combination of incomplete knowledge about a process and its expected or unexpected variability.
-Typical sources of uncertainty include gaps in knowledge gaps in pharmaceutical science and process understanding, sources of harm (e.g., failure modes of a process, sources of variability), and probability of detection of problems.
+Uncertainty is due to a combination of incomplete knowledge about a process and its expected or unexpected variability.
+Typical sources of uncertainty include gaps in knowledge, gaps in pharmaceutical science and process understanding, sources of harm (e.g., failure modes of a process, sources of variability), and probability of detection of problems.

-162The output of a risk assessment is either a quantitative estimate of risk or a qualitative description of a range of risk.
-When risk is expressed quantitatively, a numerical probability is 163164used.
+The output of a risk assessment is either a quantitative estimate of risk or a qualitative description of a range of risk.
+When risk is expressed quantitatively, a numerical probability is used.
 Alternatively, risk can be expressed using qualitative descriptors, such as "high", "medium", or "low", which should be defined in as much detail as possible.
-Sometimes a "risk 165score" is used to further define descriptors in risk ranking.
-In quantitative risk assessments, a 166 risk estimate provides the likelihood of a specific consequence, given a set of risk-generating 167168 circumstances.
+Sometimes a "risk score" is used to further define descriptors in risk ranking.
+In quantitative risk assessments, a risk estimate provides the likelihood of a specific consequence, given a set of risk-generating circumstances.
 Thus, quantitative risk estimation is useful for one particular consequence at a time.
-Alternatively, some risk management tools use a relative risk measure to combine 169170multiple levels of severity and probability into an overall estimate of relative risk.
+Alternatively, some risk management tools use a relative risk measure to combine multiple levels of severity and probability into an overall estimate of relative risk.
 The intermediate steps within a scoring process can sometimes employ quantitative risk estimation.
-171

-172 4.4 Risk Control
+4.4.
+Risk Control

-173 Risk control includes decision making to reduce and/or accept risks.
-The purpose of risk 174 control is to reduce the risk to an acceptable level.
-The amount of effort used for risk control 175 should be proportional to the significance of the risk.
-Decision makers might use different 176 processes, including benefit-cost analysis, for understanding the optimal level of risk control.
+Risk control includes decision-making to reduce and/or accept risks.
+The purpose of risk control is to reduce the risk to an acceptable level.
+The amount of effort used for risk control should be proportional to the significance of the risk.
+Decision makers might use different processes, including benefit-cost analysis, for understanding the optimal level of risk control.

-177 Risk control might focus on the following questions:
+Risk control might focus on the following questions:

-- Is the risk above an acceptable level? - What can be done to reduce or eliminate risks? - What is the appropriate balance among benefits, risks and resources? - Are new risks introduced as a result of the identified risks being controlled?
+- 1. Is the risk above an acceptable level? - 2.
+What can be done to reduce or eliminate risks? - 3.
+What is the appropriate balance among benefits, risks and resources? - 4.
+Are new risks introduced as a result of the identified risks being controlled?

-182Risk reduction focuses on processes for mitigation or avoidance of quality risk when it exceeds a specified (acceptable) level (see Fig. 1).
-Risk reduction might include actions taken to 183mitigate the severity and probability of harm.
-Processes that improve the detectability of 184hazards and quality risks might also be used as part of a risk control strategy.
-The 185implementation of risk reduction measures can introduce new risks into the system or increase 186187the significance of other existing risks.
-Hence, it might be appropriate to revisit the risk assessment to identify and evaluate any possible change in risk after implementing a risk 188189reduction process.
+Risk reduction focuses on processes for mitigation or avoidance of quality risk when it exceeds a specified (acceptable) level (see Fig. 1).
+Risk reduction might include actions taken to mitigate the severity and probability of harm.
+Processes that improve the detectability of hazards and quality risks might also be used as part of a risk control strategy.
+The implementation of risk reduction measures can introduce new risks into the system or increase the significance of other existing risks.
+Hence, it might be appropriate to revisit the risk assessment to identify and evaluate any possible change in risk after implementing a risk reduction process.

 Risk acceptance is a decision to accept risk.
-Risk acceptance can be a formal decision to accept the residual risk or it can be a passive decision in which residual risks are not specified.
 For some types of harms, even the best quality risk management practices might not entirely eliminate risk.
 In these circumstances, it might be agreed that an appropriate quality risk management strategy has been applied and that quality risk is reduced to a specified (acceptable) level.
 This (specified) acceptable level will depend on many parameters and should be decided on a case-by-case basis.

-197 4.5 Risk Communication
+4.5.
+Risk Communication